Family Owned South Texas Hunting Lodge

-Rustic Lodging After The Hunt
+Rustic Texas Lodge After The Hunt

-The lodge is comfortable, quaint and homey.
+The hunting lodge is comfortable, quaint and homey.
 There are 3 bedrooms, each with its own bathroom and shower.
 There is a large great-room, 2 dining areas, and all the amenities of home at your disposal.

-The back, or south side of the lodge boasts a large deck shaded by hundred-year-old pecan and walnut trees.
+The back, or south side of the ranch boasts a large deck shaded by hundred-year-old pecan and walnut trees.
 Just beyond the deck is an oversized fire-pit that will accommodate enough firewood to outlast the tallest of tales.

 The Bandera Creek flows quietly just behind the lodge, running east to west.
 The Creek is spring-fed and flows year-round.
 Walking trails will take you along the beautiful banks of Bandera Creek to relax and listen to the “tune of the day” Mother Nature plays for you.
 If you are here during dove season, Bandera Creek has several large “cold spring” swimming holes that will conquer the September mid-day heat.

-Home Cooked Meals
+Home Cooked Meals on The Ranch